jsmoskow/Testing427/README.md

 # Hi my name is Stalin
-# I sympathize with ray
+# I sympathize with Obama